-But let’s get to it in real-time.
-Let’s examine these five benefits that come from having a not-to-do- list:
+But let’s delve deeper.
+Let’s examine five benefits that come from having a not-to-do- list:

 1. Avoid an Overloaded To-do-list

-I made it clear earlier that your to-do-list and not-to-do list are complementary.
+I clarified earlier that your to-do and not-to-do lists are complementary.

-When you fail to say no to some request, fail to outsource, or to find out what tasks are vital to you, these happen:
+When you fail to say no to some request, to outsource, or to find out what tasks are vital to you, this happens: